ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab6_Optional/README.md

 So the user can see with an accurancy greater than 70% with what tags are his/her pictures mostly related.

-To get the tags we have used the following function:
+To get the tags from Dynamo DB we have used the following function:
 ```
 def get_tag():
     response = table.scan(